BIOS4910IGEM – International Genetically Engineered Machine

 Teaching

 The course will consist of a student-driven interdisciplinary project in synthetic biology.
 Supervisors will guide the student team, who are expected to find the necessary information to conduct the innovative project using biological parts called BioBricks from the iGEM repository.
-The team will attend regular meetings (at least every 2 weeks, starting in February), while the overall work plan is very flexible and can be adjusted to the needs of the team members.
-Please note that the main practical laboratory work and work with the wiki will have to be performed from May to October (including July).
+The team will attend regular meetings (at least every 2 weeks, starting in January).
+The overall work plan is very flexible and can be adjusted to the needs of the team members, but certain deliverables for the iGEM competition have hard deadlines that must not be missed.
+Please note that the main practical laboratory work and work with the wiki will have to be performed from April to October (including July).

 Examination